gopinathsjsu/individual-project-achalrajyaguru/README.md

 6) Click the play button on the right side of the screen.
 7) Once the program is running you will be prompted to Enter an Input file name, here you will have to write the name of the input csv file.
 8) I have added 3 CSV files for 3 use cases
+9) Upon successful execution of the project, either output.txt or error.txt will get generated based on the processing of the inputs.
+10)Output.txt/error.txt will get generated in the same project folder.

 ## Problem Statement